 Construction and Demolition activities, by their very nature are noisy and dirty.
 Although the work may not last long, it can cause significant disruption to local communities.

-When a planning application is made which may, in the opinion of an Environmental Health Officer, involve substantial construction and demolition work we will often write to the developer before permission is even granted to provide advise and guidance.
+When a planning application is made involving substantial construction and demolition work we will often write to the developer before permission is even granted to provide advice and guidance.

 The following problems are most commonly reported in relation to construction sites:

 Noise From Construction Activities

 For more information on noise from construction activities use the links to our page on construction noise.

 Dust from construction activities can usually be dealt with as a statutory nuisance under the Environmental Protection Act.
 In this respect it must be causing a "material interference with the use and enjoyment of a neighbouring property".
 More information on how we investigate statutory nuisances is contained in the fact sheet Dealing with Neighbour Nuisance (PDF Document, 0.24 Mb)